Last reviewed: July 2026

 Case Study: Delray Beach Garage Conversion

 In Delray Beach, we purchased a house where a previous owner turned a two-car garage into a bedroom suite without permits.
-The retail buyer backed out when the home inspector flagged the room because the square footage didn't match Palm Beach County records.
+The retail buyer backed out when the home inspector flagged the room because the square footage did not match Palm Beach County records.
 The space lacked code-compliant firewalls and proper insulation.
-We bought the house for cash in 14 days, assumed the permitting risks, and cleared the code files post-closing.
+We bought the house for cash, priced the permitting risk into the offer, and handled the code file after closing.

 Questions About Selling With Unpermitted Work